RomainClair/DojoVotingMachine/README.md

 The PHP readline() function is very similar to the JS prompt().

 Giving a string argument, it will display the string and wait for the user to type something.
-The user input will be returned.
+The user's input will be returned.

 Example :